officialpatterson/officialpatterson.github.io/about.markdown

 * Engaged in project management across the full agile scrum development cycle including sprint planning and retrospectives.
 * Practical experience using Cassandra, Elastic search, and Kibana for event logging.

-#### OO Software Engineering Tutor | University of Glasgow | September 2015 - March 2016
+#### Software Engineering Tutor | University of Glasgow | September 2015 - March 2016
-* Led classroom sessions for teaching Object-oriented software development in Java to 30 students twice a week for two semesters.
+* Led classroom sessions for teaching object-oriented software development in Java to 30 students twice a week for two semesters.
-* Managed the incremental project-based assessments for each student including marking and grading totaling 50% of their course grade.
+* Managed the incremental project-based assessments for each student including marking and grading, totaling 50% of their course grade.

 ### Education
 #### MSc Advanced Computing Science | Distinction | University of Strathclyde | 2019